-It’s just a little itchy, who cares?
-Mosquitoes, unfortunately, cause more than an itchy (and annoying) red bump that goes away in a few days.
-These summer friends carry a multitude of potentially life threatening health problems, like the West Nile Virus and the Zika Virus, that make mosquito control an essential goal for homeowners in areas prone to heavy mosquito activity.
+Aside from being buzzing nuisances that cause itchy red bumps, mosquitoes, unfortunately, can carry a multitude of potentially life-threatening health problems, like the West Nile Virus and the Zika Virus.
+Because of this, mosquito control is essential for homeowners in areas prone to heavy mosquito activity.

-You guys aren’t welcome at my house!
-There are many small and easy to implement steps homeowners can take to prevent mosquitoes* from overtaking their home bound summer festivities.
+There are many small and easy-to-implement steps you can take to prevent mosquitoes from overtaking your summer festivities.

-- Torches set the mosquito-free mood.
-Citronella torches and candles strategically placed where you spend most of your outdoor time can help reduce the appearance of mosquitoes during use.
+- Purchase citronella candles or torches.
+Place citronella candles and torches strategically around your yard where you spend most of your outdoor time.
+While lit, these can help reduce mosquitoes within the area of use.

-- When in doubt, set a mosquito trap.
+- Set a mosquito trap.
 One mosquito magnet or trap has been estimated to control mosquitoes for up to an acre of property.
-The machine can be costly as it burns propane used to emit a stream of carbon dioxide which attracts mosquitoes, but can definitely provide another option for mosquito control.
+The machine can be costly as it burns propane used to emit a stream of carbon dioxide which attracts mosquitoes.

 - Plant mosquito-repelling plants.
-Many beautiful and functional plant, herb and flower choices abound that can offer the dual function of beauty as well as a repellent.
+There are many beautiful and functional plants, herbs and flowers that can act as mosquito repellent.
 Some popular choices include Marigold, Horsemint, Ageratum and Catnip.
-You can plant these types of plants in the ground to repel mosquitoes or grow them in planters that become mobile, allowing you to bring them to wherever you are spending time in your yard.
+You can plant these in the ground to repel mosquitoes or grow them in planters that become mobile, allowing you to move them around your yard wherever you find yourself spending time.

 - Keep your grass short.
 Every species of grass has a specified length that is best during different times of the year.
-Of course, you should always stay within those guidelines, but by keeping your grass short, you’ll also be ridding your yard of mosquitoes (at least some of them).
-The shorter grass offers less places for mosquitoes to breed, but keep in mind proper mowing guidelines.
+Of course, you should always stay within those guidelines.
+But it also helps to know that by keeping your grass on the shorter side, you can get rid of some of the mosquitoes in your yard.
+Shorter grass offers fewer places for mosquitoes to breed, but keep proper mowing guidelines in mind.